zapwai/reddit-comment-search/README.md

 ----

 This will wget all threads, one day at a time, from the subreddit.
-A small example is provided over a 12 day period.
+A small example is provided over a 10 day period.
 It will take a while to download the threads if you use a larger time period or a popular subreddit.

-(e.g. Downloading /r/Buddhism from Jan 01 2007 to Jan 01 2014 took 10 minutes to pull listings, then 90 minutes to download the reddit threads, and 5 minutes to search for a string in that set of files.
+(e.g. Downloading /r/Buddhism from Jan 01 2007 to Jan 01 2014 took 10 minutes to pull listings, then 90 minutes to download the reddit threads, and ~5 minutes to search for a string in that set of files.
 This was 400MB of content at nearly 100KB/s, pulling down about 5 threads a second.
-It used 14MB of RAM by the end of the downloading phase, and 25-30MB during the (single-core) search.)
+It used 14MB of RAM by the end of the downloading phase, and 25-30MB during the (single-core) search.
+I'm still optimizing the search.)

 A blank username will search all comments for a string.